 The Uyghur School Flourishes Far from Home

-While funds could still be transferred from China, relatives and friends who believed in the project used to send donations.
-With the first batch he bought a five-story building and opened for business with basic Uyghur, English, Arabic and Math’s courses.
+Lokman’s first project was to buy a five-story building where he opened for basic Uyghur, English, Arabic and Math’s courses.
 100 children enrolled the first year.
 By the end of last semester there were 370 children and this term opened with 500.
 Already they have outgrown the original building and rent part of a local Turkish school to accommodate the huge numbers of primary children signing up this year.
 A fleet of busses ferry the children backwards and forwards from all over the city and the flood of enrollments show no sign of abating.
 “My plan is to open sister schools around the city,” he said.
 “Actually 500 children seem a lot but considering there are 30,000 Uyghurs in Istanbul, it is a drop in the ocean.”
 “One day I want to see a Uyghur university here,” he added.

-Lokman’s plan is not to make money.
-Since the reservoir of goodwill from Xinjiang dried up with the closing of the border, the school now runs hand to mouth.
+Lokman’s plan is not to make profit.
 Many of the children are de facto orphans and a significant proportion of his intake are destitute.
 Teachers on a skeleton salary do the job for love, not for money, and the books are only balanced by charging older children, whose families have the means, $36 dollars a month and by offering adult courses in driving test competency and computing.